Asteraceae

 Florets may be bisexual, staminate (male), pistillate (female) or sterile (neuter).

-These occur in different combinations in the various types of flowers and heads.
+These occur in different combinations in the various types of heads with the three main types of heads being:

 1. Radiate heads have both disc and ray florets.

 a.)
-The outer 1 or more series are bilaterally symmetric ray florets that may be female or neuter.
+The outer 1 or more series are ray florets that may be female or neuter and they usually have 3 lobes on the ligule.

 2. Ligulate heads have only ray florets with 5 teeth on the ligule and they may be bisexual, male or female.

-3. Discoid heads.
-All the florets have radially symmetric corollas with 5 lobes and no ligule and they may be bisexual, male or female.
+3. Discoid heads have all disk florets with 5 small lobes and they may be bisexual, male or female.

-4. Disciform heads.
-These have all radially symmetric disc florets with the central ones usually being bisexual or staminate and the peripheral ones female.
-There may also be filiform and sterile florets but no ray ones.
+4. Disciform heads have all disc florets with the central ones usually being bisexual or staminate and the peripheral ones female.

 Bisexual florets.

-There are usually 5 stamens that alternate with the petals.
+There are usually 5 stamens inserted onto the corolla tube and alternating with the petals.

 The basifixed anthers open inwards via long slits.